AssetSync/asset_sync/README.md

       # Use the Rails generated 'manifest.yml' file to produce the list of files to
       # upload instead of searching the assets directory.
       # config.manifest = true
+      #
+      # Fail silently.
+Useful for environments such as Heroku
+      # config.fail_silently = true
     end